-This course introduces the fundamentals of dimensional measurement, production gages and gaging techniques.
-Interpretation of geometric tolerances will also be covered with respect to their implications for inspection.
-Measurement techniques will emphasize proper use of open-setup equipment, including hand tools, gage blocks, surface plates and accessories, analog and digital measuring devices, optical comparator, pneumatic gages and coordinate measuring machines (CMM).
+This course is an introduction to the fundamentals of dimensional measurement, production gages and gaging techniques.
+Interpretation of geometric tolerances will also be covered, with respect for their implications for inspection.
+Measurement techniques will emphasize proper use of and setup of equipment including hand tools, gage blocks, sine bars and sine plates, surface plates and accessories, analog and digital measuring devices, surface profilometers, precision levels, optical comparator, measuring microscope, protractors, pneumatic gages, coordinate measuring machines and articulating arm portable measuring systems.
+It also provides a basic understanding of various metrology terms and concepts.